Program-O/Program-O/README.md

 If you have a WordPress driven website, and wish to incorporate your Program O chatbot into your website with a minimum of fuss and hassle, then maybe the Elizaibots plugin is what you need!
-Add an Elizaibots chatbot to your wordpress site using the shortcode to embed the bot and conversation on your blog.
+Add an Elizaibots chatbot to your WordPress site using the short code to embed the bot and conversation on your blog.
 Keep your readers amused!
-Check out http://wordpress.org/plugins/elizaibot-chatbots/ for more details.
+Check out http://WordPress.org/plugins/elizaibot-chatbots/ for more details.